tsl0922/ttyd/man/ttyd.man.md

   -O, --check-origin
       Do not allow websocket connection from different origin

+  -m, --max-clients
+      Maximum clients to support (default: 0, no limit)

   -o, --once
       Accept only one client and exit on disconnection